Necromunda: History

 Necromunda was spun off from a previous attempt of Games Workshop to popularise a set of rules for low-key skirmish battles in a Hive World setting.
-White Dwarf published such a ruleset between autumn and winter 1990–91 dubbing it Confrontation.
+White Dwarf published such a ruleset between autumn and winter 1990–91 as Confrontation, based on Bryan Ansell's Laserburn game.
 It was set on the hive world of Necromunda but made no reference to houses and such, instead of concentrating on the various types of gangs: clan warriors from the spires, brat 'poseurs' from the upper levels which went 'down' to experience the thrills of lowlife, undercity mutants, diseased scavengers from the toxic wastes and the Adeptus Arbites ever-ready to deal swift and summary "Judge Dredd"-like justice.

 The miniatures released for this game were designed by John Blanche.
 The game background also included some elements later re-used in Necromunda, such as the 'spook' psychic drug, and some which were disregarded, such as the 'caryatids', largely unexplained blue-skinned cherubs which were presented as unique and integral to Necromundan life.
+Rick Priestley dropped some of Laserburn's elements for a "cowboys in space" setting.

-Compared to the current Necromunda, Confrontation had a more complex system for resolving combat, particularly firing—portions of which were similar in style to Laserburn, a miniatures game that had influenced Warhammer 40,000.
+Compared to Necromunda, Confrontation had a more complex system for resolving combat, particularly firing—portions of which were similar in style to Laserburn, a miniatures game by Bryan Ansell that had influenced Warhammer 40,000.
+Jervis Johnson adapted the campaign system he had written for Blood Bowl for Necromunda.

+The original plan was for Necromunda to be a "secondary game system" produced for a couple of years with a single supplement and then retired.
+The interest and demand for the game was greater than expected but GW did not have the resources to develop and produce for the game with the result that Games Workshop created a division called Fanatic to look after the Specialist Games range, including Necromunda.

 In 2003, Games Workshop released a new 148-page gaming sourcebook titled Necromunda Underhive.

-As Necromunda continued to flourish, various characters and "hangers-on" whose entries and stats are available in the various Necromunda publications have had models released under Games Workshops' "ForgeWorld" imprint.
-Models for Necromunda that are for sale at Forgeworld range from unnamed "hive scum" and "dome runners" and other no-names who make a living serving the various gangs of Necromunda; to various characters and "specialty" models, such as the Mercator Slavers Guild, Kal Jericho, and Scabbs, and the Orlock Road Warrior Slade Merdena and his Cyber Mastiff, Macula amongst many others.
+As Necromunda continued to flourish, various characters and "hangers-on" whose entries and stats are available in the various Necromunda publications have had models released under Games Workshop's Forge World imprint.
+Models for Necromunda that are for sale at Forge World range from unnamed "hive scum" and "dome runners" and other no-names who make a living serving the various gangs of Necromunda; to various characters and "specialty" models, such as the Mercator Slavers Guild, Kal Jericho, and Scabbs, and the Orlock Road Warrior Slade Merdena and his Cyber Mastiff, Macula amongst many others.